 But, Christ gives us simple examples of how to serve Him.
 He values our actions towards those whom the world views as less than valuable.
 I encourage you to read through this section of scripture and ask God to show you literal ways to serve Him by serving those around you.

 Christian Service: How Can We Be Your Hands and Feet, Lord?

-When I asked Him the question, here’s what He shared with me.
+When I asked Him this question, here’s what He shared with me.
 As you go about your day, search for: